 CUBIC: Carleton University Biomedical Informatics Co-laboratory

 At the Carleton University Biomedical Informatics Co-laboratory (CUBIC), we apply machine learning and data science to solve problems in biomedical informatics.
 We are particularly interested in predicting rare events, or conducting machine learning in the presence of class imbalance.
-Current projects requiring additional students include an exploration of the use of RGB-D video and pressure-sensitive mats for real-time patient monitoring in the NICU at CHEO (data collection ongoing), automated analysis of audiograms for telemedicine applications in under-served communities (with an industry partner), development of a wireless system to monitor neonates during emergency ground and air transport to the NICU at CHEO (collaboration already in place), and development of novel machine learning methods for analyzing protein structure, function, interaction, and chemical modification.
+Current projects requiring additional students include an exploration of the use of RGB-D video and pressure-sensitive mats for real-time patient monitoring in the NICU at CHEO, characterizing and mitgating vibrations experienced by neonatal patients during emergency ground and air transport to the NICU at CHEO, and development of novel machine learning methods for analyzing protein structure, function, interaction, and chemical modification.
 Interested students should have strong software and communication skills proven through academic performance and/or industry experience.
 Hands-on experience with software development, mahcine/deep learning, computer vision, web development, and statistics is highly valued.

 Semi-Supervised and Species-Specific Prediction of microRNA. microRNA are short RNA molecules that play an important role in post-transcriptional gene regulation.
 Our collaborators are continuously sequencing new species and wish to identify novel microRNA within these new genomes.
 However, most widely-used microRNA prediction tools are only effective on human data.
 We have developed SMIRP, a framework for the creation of species-specific predictors of microRNA from genomic sequence.
 We have achieved up to 500% increases in sensitivity at precisions of up to 90% when compared with existing methods.
 SMIRP has been applied to study numerous genomes including turtles, slime moulds, and a snail.
 We are now developing methods to leverage transcriptomic RNA-Seq data as this continues to becomes more accessible to experimental researchers.